-Message from COO – Why Physics?
+Message from Chief Academic Advisor – Why Physics?

 The jobs and demands of the future will be dictated by the biggest problems that the world will face: energy, health, food supply, and water accessibility.
 No matter whether the technology or solution exists today or must be developed, the skills that will be in most demand in the United States and the world will be connected to finding best solutions to the above problems.
 Scientists and Engineers will be addressing a lot of these problems.